Jazcash/TFT-Scout/README.md

-# TFT-Scout
+# TFT Scout

-Overwolf extension that displays which potential enemies you will fight next
+Overwolf extension for Teamfight Tactics that overlays on the minimap which potential enemies you will fight next.